-I was invited onto the Sugar Board in 2018 and I'm proud we abolished crown tare, reformed the harvest and haulage scheme and fought the neonics ban.
+I was invited onto the Sugar Board in 2018 and I'm proud we abolished crown tare, reformed the harvest and haulage scheme and highlighted the flaws in the neonics ban.

 But there is more work to be done.

 THANK YOU to all the growers who kindly supported me at the elections in November 2019.
 I was delighted to be elected to the Board, and I will pursue the agenda laid out on this page to the best of my ability.

 Please feel free to get in touch with me with any query, to raise any issue.
 That's my job!

 Meanwhile, at the 2020 Board AGM I was pleased to be appointed Vice Chairman of the Beet Reception Committee, and NFU Sugar's lead on Climate Friendly Farming/ Net Zero.

 To find out more about me personally see here

 To find out what I want to do for growers see below